def tags(*objects: Memo | QueryObject, passive: bool = False) -> ObjectTagManager

-Get a tag manager interface for given Memo objects.
+Get a tag manager interface for given Memo objects or, in dbzero-pro, live query results.

 Parameters